Monty's Arboretum offers 'beautiful' Arbor Day

-VENICE — It was a beautiful day in the neighborhood at Monty’s Arboretum at Blalock Park on Arbor Day.
+It was a beautiful day in the neighborhood at Monty’s Arboretum at Blalock Park on Arbor Day (Jan.
+17).

 The steady stream of people at the park throughout the day saw interesting demonstrations and learned about various opportunities available for them to help the environment.